saverio-negro/xylophone-app/README.md

-# xylophone-app
+# xylophone-app/xylophone-app

-What does the Xylophone App do?
+*What does the Xylophone App do?

 Well, as the name suggests, it lets you play a virtual xylophone, duh.